 Solar Photovoltaics (PV) is one of the most significant sources of uncertainty in the UK’s power forecasts.
-To mitigate against the risk of a large cloud sweeping across the country (and hence the grid losing gigawatts of PV generation), the Electricity System Operator (National Grid) keeps lots of natural gas generators operating at less than full capacity, so they have headroom to ramp up quickly (spinning reserve).
+To mitigate against the risk of a large cloud sweeping across the country (and hence the grid losing Gigawatts of PV generation), the Electricity System Operator (National Grid in the United Kingdom) keeps lots of natural gas generators operating at less than full capacity, so they have headroom to ramp up quickly (spinning reserve).

 The physics of the grid dictate that - at every instant - supply must precisely match demand.
 So, any loss in PV supply must be immediately replaced.
-These gas turbines are kept idling because they take several hours to start up from cold, but they can be ramped up very quickly from idle.
-Spinning reserve costs a lot of money and pumps out a lot of CO2.
+The spinning reserve, usually gas turbines, are kept idling because they take several hours to start up from cold, costing a lot of money and pumping out a lot of CO2.

-If National Grid had better PV forecasts, even for the next few hours, they could reduce the amount of spinning reserve required, and hence reduce emissions (by about 100,000 tonnes per year for the UK [Details]) and reduce costs.
+If National Grid had better PV forecasts, even for the next few hours, they could reduce the amount of spinning reserve required, and hence reduce emissions (by about 100,000 tonnes per year for the UK [Details]).

 Nowcasting is a bit of an odd term.
 It means "forecasting for the next few hours".
 In general, nowcasting doesn't use the hugely complex and computationally-expensive numerical weather models that run on supercomputers and constitute the bread-and-butter for most forecasting agencies.
-Instead, nowcasting usually uses statistical or machine learning techniques to take recent observations and roll them forwards.
+Instead, nowcasting usually uses not just numerical weather models, but also statistical or machine learning techniques to take recent observations and roll them forwards.

 It turns out that most nowcasting research up until now has been done on rainfall (because predicting floods saves lives and property).
 Relatively little research has been done on nowcasting sunlight.

-ESA Business Applications awarded us an AI Kick-Start co-funding for six months.
+European Space Agency Business Applications awarded us an AI Kick-Start co-funding for six months.
 Kick-Start activities are compact Feasibility Studies to explore new service concepts that use space tech.
-We asked potential users of forecasting what they need; and how best to serve those needs.